logo

 Scope: Covers names, emails, phone numbers, location data, purchase history, and other digital personal data.

-Key Takeaway: Outsourcing data handling does not transfer legal accountability.
+Outsourcing data handling does not transfer legal accountability.
 Businesses must ensure compliance across all partners and vendors.

 Key Terms to Know in the Digital Personal Data Protection (DPDP) Act